Person Running on pavement

 Ernest Raymundo, MPT, B. Kin

-Ernest graduated from the University of Manitoba with a Masters of Physical Therapy Degree in 2018 and a Bachelor of Kinesiology Degree in 2015.
-He's excited and keen to be part of our team.
-During the Physical Therapy program Ernest had the opportunity to contribute to the physiotherapy profession by taking on many leadership roles.
+During the Physical Therapy program, Ernest had the opportunity to contribute to the physiotherapy profession by taking on many leadership roles.
 Ernest was elected the Vice-President of the College of Rehabilitation Sciences Students’ Association in his first year of the program and President in his second year.
 He was also the student representative on the Manitoba Physiotherapy Association - Orthopaedic Division.
-As a life-long learner, Ernest plans to be certified in acupuncture by the Fall of 2020, and will be pursuing other advanced physiotherapy courses.

 Ernest enjoys lifting weights at the gym, biking at the park, and relaxing at the lake.
 He also enjoys snowboarding and skating in the winter.
-When he is not outdoors, Ernest can be found playing musical instruments, especially the piano, and he occasionally daydreams of his next travelling adventure.
+When he is not outdoors, Ernest can be found playing musical instruments, especially the piano, and he occasionally daydreams of his next traveling adventure.

 Articles: 6